mac2000/OfflineOverflow/README.md

 ## StackOverflow Dataset

-Public StackOverflow dataset can be found here: TODO
+Public StackOverflow dataset can be found here: https://archive.org/download/stackexchange/Stackoverflow.com-Posts.7z

-Other datasets available here: TODO
+Other datasets available here: https://archive.org/download/stackexchange

 Take a note that file size is almost 20gb so it may take from few hours to infinity to download it, taking that into consideration recomdation is to also download some smaller datasets (in my experimentations I was playing with "apple.stackexchange.com.7z" which is only 250mb in size)